 The United States Senate has inspired thousands of colorful stories.
 Since the first discussions at the Constitutional Convention in 1787 the World's Greatest Deliberative Body has actively engaged storytellers.

-For more than 30 years, the Senate's historian has prepared historical narratives to inform senators, staff, constituents, and others who are curious about the traditions, personalities, and legislative landmarks of the Senate.
-These stories reflect all areas of Senate activity.
+For more than 30 years, Senate historians have prepared historical narratives to inform senators, staff, constituents, and others who are curious about the traditions, personalities, and legislative landmarks of the Senate.
+These historical highlights reflect all areas of Senate activity.
 From the well-known and notorious, to the unusual and even whimsical, they are presented to enlighten, inspire, amuse, and inform.
 Read collectively, they provide clear impressions about the forces, events, and personalities that have shaped the Senate of the 21st century.

 The Historical Minute Essays are divided into seven eras: